 Carol Anderson, a Wisconsin native, has struck a chord for decades with her completely charming knit dolls, Sven and Solveig.
-Carol originally designed and published the Sven Scandinavian doll booklet (which includes the pattern to make Solveig) in 1983 and it has been going strong ever since.
+Carol originally designed and published the Sven Scandinavian doll patterns in 1983 and it has been going strong ever since.
 The top-down seamless dolls have their clothes and faces knit right in as you work.
 The hat is worked separately.
 The beard and braids are added later.
 The booklet includes illustrations by Carol's daughter Kari, written instructions, charts from which to choose, a little Norweigan Folklore, and more.
-The patterns are only available in this printed booklet and are not available in a digital format.
+The patterns are only available in digital format on Ravelry.
+Click here for the pattern on Ravelry.

 The Kit Includes: